mep-agency/local-dev-db/README.md

 ## Advanced configuration

-We hope you never have to use it, but just in case, here are some ENV vars you can set on your machine to customize the behavior of the application:
+We hope you never have to use them, but just in case, here are some ENV vars you can set on your machine to customize the behavior of the application:

 - `LDD_DB_IMAGE_TAG` (default: `latest`): we use the official [MariaDB](https://hub.docker.com/_/mariadb) Docker image.
 You can pick a different tag if you wish.
 - `LDD_DB_PORT` (default: `3306`): The database server will be attached to this port on your local machine.
 You can customize this to avoid any conflicts with other services.